Alibeyköy S.K.

 Alibeyköy S.K. is a Turkish sports club based in Alibeyköy quarter of Eyüp, Istanbul.
-It was founded in 1950 as Adaletspor with red-white colours.
+It was founded in 1950 as Adaletspor, or Adalet SK Istanbul, with red-white colours.
 It changed its name as Alibeyköy Adalet in 1971 and its colours as orange-blue.
 In 1980 it was finally changed into Alibeyköyspor.
 The orange-blue side played in the Second League between 1980–1985.
 They are currently playing in the Turkish Regional Amateur League.